criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/3-capping.md

 There is one common pitfall when estimating the variance of $IPS$ estimator: sometimes the *empirical* variance of $IPS$, on some sample, may look small, while the true variance is not.

-Let us indeed look at what may happen on an example where an action has a probability very close to 0 under $\pi_0$.
+Let’s look at what may happen on an example where an action has a probability very close to 0 under $\pi_0$.

 | Policy | Action $a_1$ | Action $a_2$ |Action $a_3$ |
 | $\pi_0$ | $10^{-10}$ | $0.5-10^{-10}$ | 0.5 |